edgecase/bird-wave/doc/adding-om-component.md

                      :onClick #(update-month! model owner)} "+"))))
 ```
 As you can see, it's a simple span with the + text in it, and a click handler
-which calls off to an /update-month!/ function.
+which calls off to an _update-month!_ function.
 This is what that function
 looks like:

 ```clojure